oxwazz/bypass-cors/CONTRIBUTING.md

 ## :thread: How it works

 This code is deployed on [Cloudflare worker](https://developers.cloudflare.com/workers/languages/rust/).
 The entire script is on lib.rs.
-It makes a request to the based on user's request (header, method, body, etc.) and return the response with header `access-control-allow-origin=*` and `access-control-allow-methods=*` (cors free).
+It makes the request exactly as defined by the user, retrieves the response from the target server, and returns it with additional headers to ensure it is CORS-compliant.

 ## :wrench: Tools